-- While device ownership is high, it is unclear how much these various devices are actually being used or how fit-forpurpose they are. - Internet access is reported by 9 out 10 of respondents, although this may occur via their smartphones and the quality is unknown. - Older Adults want to stay current and are looking to strengthen their technology skills.
+- While device ownership is high, it is unclear how much these various devices are actually being used or how fit-for-purpose they are. - Internet access is reported by 98% of respondents, although this may occur via their smartphones and the quality is unknown. - Older Adults want to stay current and are looking to strengthen their technology skills.